 Graduate instructors must possess a relevant academic degree and hold a degree at least one level above the level of instruction, except in programs for terminal degrees or when equivalent experience is established.
-Graduate Faculty Status is required to teach a graduate or cross-level course at the University of Missouri.
-Graduate students do not qualify for Graduate Faculty membership.
+Graduate faculty status is required to teach a graduate or cross-level course at the University of Missouri.
+An academic unit/program that offers graduate degrees or certificates must request graduate status for a faculty member.
+Graduate students do not qualify for graduate faculty membership within their academic unit or program.
 There are three types of graduate faculty:

 Those with Status A must be full-time faculty members at the University of Missouri as defined by the faculty bylaws.
 Status A is what might be considered the “traditional” type of graduate membership.
 Both full-time tenure track and non-tenure track faculty could qualify for Status A.